richb-hanover/wifi-heatmapper/docs/To-Do.md

 # To-Do

-Random observations and questions that arise at the start of the project
+Random observations and questions that arise during the project

 ## Feature and Behavior Improvements